kennethlynne/kennethlynne/README.md

 ### Hi there 👋

-I'm the founder and sole developer in Kenneth Lynne AS, a Oslo based tech consultancy specialising in full-stack large scale typescript projects using NodeJS, React, React-Native and more.
+Full-Stack developer & solution architect specializing in UX, tech & business.
+Proven track record in software development with millions in venture capital raised.
+Expert in React & React-Native, NodeJS, and more.

 I thrive in the intersection between UX, tech and business when finding and solving problems that matter.
 I have extensive experience building products for all platforms from both startups and consulting.